pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Spots Available

 You can restrict the number of registrations for your event.
-If it's an individual registration (requires a curler profile) then this should be how many curlers can register for it.
+If it's an individual registration (requires a profile) then this should be how many curlers can register for it.
-If it's a team registration (does not require a curler profile) then this should be the number of teams that can register for it.
+If it's a team registration (does not require a profile) then this should be the number of teams that can register for it.

 ### Waitlist enabled